alvenhuang/DS402-Final-Project/README.md

 To run the notebook successfully, please download the dataset CSV file and place it in the same directory as the notebook or in the project’s data directory (the `sample_data/` folder)

-Our notebook reads the data using the following line:
+Our notebook reads in the data using this line:

 df = pd.read_csv("Early stage diabetes risk prediction dataset (1).csv")